 Back to Blog

-What is Model-Context Protocol (MCP)?
-The Missing Link for Agentic GTM
+MCP Explained: The Missing Link Your AI Agents Need for Agentic GTM

-How do your AI agents get the data they need?
-Learn about Model-Context Protocol (MCP), the emerging standard for feeding structured, real-time insights into your AI workflows.
+How do AI agents get actionable data?
+Discover Model-Context Protocol (MCP), the emerging standard solving the 'last-mile' problem for AI workflows.
+Feed structured, real-time insights to your GTM agents.
+Learn about MCP!

 You're ready to build an Agentic GTM.
 You have powerful, predictive insights from your product data.
 But you quickly run into a practical problem: how do you get those insights into the hands of the AI agents that power your GTM workflows?